chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 .. note::
     We recommend that the defined insertion box have at least a distance of :math:`{d^{max}_p}` (maximum diameter of particles) from the triangulation boundaries.
 Otherwise, particles may have an overlap with the triangulation walls in the insertion.

-* The ``insertion first direction``, ``insertion second direction``, and ``insertion third direction`` parameters define the directions of insertion.
-For example, if ``insertion first direction`` = 0, ``insertion second direction`` = 1, and ``insertion third direction`` = 2, the particles are inserted in priority in the x, in y, and then in z directions.
+* The ``insertion order of direction`` parameter defines the directions of insertion.
+For example, if the parameter is equal to ``0, 1, 2``, the particles are inserted in priority in the x, in y, and then in z directions.
 This is the default configuration.
 This is useful to specify the insertion directions to cover a specific area of the insertion box with the first and second direction parameters.

 * The ``velocity x``, ``velocity y``, and ``velocity z`` determine the initial translational velocity (in :math:`\frac{m}{s}`) at which particles are inserted in the x, y, and z directions, respectively.